 - They wanted more transparency.

 - A distinctive separation between the death benefit component and the savings component

 These demands asserted by consumers triggered the development of Universal Life Insurance.
 To meet the demands in the marketplace, industry product managers and developers created an indexed form of Universal Life that they felt would expand consumers’ choices.
 Ultimately, this indexed version of the UL product was introduced in the late 90s.

 Indexed Universal Life (IUL) insurance, although a little more complicated than whole life insurance because of the following differences:

-- Instead of establishing the interest and charges as part of the premium calculation and then crediting the difference at the end of the year, with the IUL product these maximum and minimum rates are not charged up front and then credited back but, rather, they are used as a barometer of what the insurer could potentially use if future experience requires changes in the policy premium.
+- Instead of establishing the interest and charges as part of the premium calculation and then crediting the difference at the end of the year, with the IUL product, these maximum and minimum rates are not charged upfront and then credited back but, rather, they are used as a barometer of what the insurer could potentially use if future experience requires changes in the policy premium.

-The indexed universal life insurance policy is most commonly used as a retirement planning vehicle.
-You may hear the IUL referred to as a LIRP (Life Insurance Retirement Plan), a 770 plan or 7702 plan.
+The indexed universal life insurance policy is commonly used as a retirement planning vehicle.
+You may hear the IUL referred to as a LIRP (Life Insurance Retirement Plan), a 770 plan, or 7702 plan.
 All of these are just marketing nicknames that are used.
 At the end of the day, IUL is life insurance.

-IUL versus Whole Life Insurance
+IUL vs. Whole Life Insurance

 When we compare Indexed Universal Life to Whole Life insurance, we should consider the following five aspects that can have a significant impact on a customer’s experience and value for the long term:

 - The Carrier’s Financial Stability – Since life insurance policies represent a long-term financial promise to the policyholder, consumers should elect to trust their investment with highly-rated insurance companies.